X3N14/GithubTest/README.md

 # GithubTest
-Learning how to use Github
+GithubTest is a repository for showing how to start on groundlevel using Github and how to maneuver and learn functions etc.